 Green Tea for Beauty

 With anti-inflammatory and anti-bacterial properties, it’s no wonder green tea is known as a beauty food.
-Drinking green tea helps detoxify our bodies by flushing out toxins from our skin, which reduces inflammation that leads to breakouts and improves our skin’s elasticity and youthful glow.
-You can also use green tea topically as an extract in lotions and other beauty products, or in a tea bag to reduce puffy eyes and dark circles, brewed up as a skin toner, and even as a hair rinse to promote growth and fight against dandruff.
+Drinking green tea helps to detoxify our bodies by flushing out toxins from our skin, which reduces inflammation that leads to breakouts, it also improves our skin’s elasticity and youthful glow.
+You can even use green tea topically; try it as an extract in lotions and beauty products, or use a cold tea bag to reduce puffy eyes and dark circles.
+You can also brew it up as a skin toner, or use it as a hair rinse to promote growth and fight against dandruff.

 Making Green Tea

 If you’re new to green tea I suggest taking it slow, jumping right into a hot mug of straight-up matcha might not be the best idea (wowzer, taste bud overload, lol).
-Instead, give a refreshing fruit infused iced green tea (or green tea lemonade) a try, or indulge in a creamy naturally sweetened latte – coconut and vanilla complement green tea well.
-This will give your palette a chance to become accustomed to green tea’s unique flavour.
+Instead, try a refreshing fruit infused iced green tea (or green tea lemonade), or indulge in a creamy naturally sweetened latte – coconut and vanilla milk complement green tea well.
+This will give your palette a chance to become accustomed to green tea’s unique flavour profile.

 Green tea does contain caffeine, so if you plan to enjoy it in the PM it’s best to stick to decaf; same goes if you suffer from IBS as caffeine can agitate the stomach further.
 On the bright side, the caffeine in green tea lends itself to more of a calm and steady stimulation which can help with concentration (unlike coffee which provides an instant spike followed by a noticeable crash).
 The amount of caffeine can vary depending on the type of green tea you’re brewing.
 Some bagged and loose leaf varieties can have a lower concentration, while powdered tea like matcha can be much higher.

-Regardless of the variety of your green tea you choose, it’s best to store it in an airtight container, preferably in the fridge so it doesn’t loose any of its health healing benefits to oxidization.
+Regardless of the variety of the green tea you choose, it’s best to store it in an airtight container, preferably in the fridge so it doesn’t lose any of its health healing benefits to oxidization.

-Some other tasty ways I like to incorporate green tea into my diet include; using it as a broth in ramen soups or to poach fish, making deserts with matcha powder (cheesecake, whipped cream, icing…), iced tea with added fruit or lemonade, tea popsicles, and of course a matcha frappe for those hot summer days.
+Some other tasty ways I like to incorporate green tea into my diet include making deserts with matcha powder (cheesecake, whipped cream, icing…), iced tea with added fruit or lemonade, tea popsicles, and of course a matcha frappe for those hot summer days.
 With so many ways to use green tea, there’s no excuse not to give it a try!